 Teams is Microsoft 365 's flagship collaboration platform with 250 million daily active users by the end of 2021.
 This application is full of features and it is easy to get lost among them all.
 Some of the best known features are chat, video conferencing and document sharing.
 But that's not all.
 So how can you make the most of Microsoft Teams to collaborate in your teams?

 Here is a list of tips that will take your team to the next level.

 1. Organize your Teams well from the start

 1.a Linking Teams and SharePoint

 SharePoint is a collaborative platform developed by Microsoft.
-It allows, among other things, to store, organise, share and consult information in a secure manner.
+It allows, among other things, to store, organize, share and consult information in a secure manner.
 One mistake you should not make is to use Teams and SharePoint completely independently.
 This is because SharePoint enables you to keep documents in sync and always up-to-date in the cloud.
 When you create a Teams team, it will automatically create a SharePoint site.
-In the other direction, you can also synchronise a SharePoint site on Teams.
+In the other direction, you can also synchronize a SharePoint site on Teams.
 This way, all your SharePoint documents are accessible for your team to work together in the Teams app.

 1.b Creating channels

 Once your team is created and linked to your SharePoint, you will need to add discussion channels.
 These channels refer to work themes, depending on the team created.
 One channel is listed by default: "General".
 This channel cannot be deleted and different uses can be made of it.

 💡 At Mozzaik, we use this channel as the main place for general conversations and announcements, which cannot be related to any other specific channel.